cj-torres/L0_Regularization/README.md

 * `.count_l0` will return the expected value of the number of retained parameters during a forward pass
 * `.count_l2` will return the expected cost of encoding the parameters (sum of squares of expected values AFTER masking)

-The last two are useful for measurements, but "regularization" is the backprop supporting function.
+The last two are useful for measurements, but `.regularization()` is the backprop supporting function.